zhikangfan-jyd/toploansadviser/content/reviews/rocket-mortgage.md

 There are a variety of home loans and refinancing options available through Rocket Mortgage with Quicken Loans.
 This company is one of the largest mortgage lenders in the country and is licensed in all 50 states.

-The best thing about Rocket Mortgage is that it offers the customer mortgage loans and home refinancing loans through an entirely online process.
+The best thing about Rocket Mortgage is that it <a href="/mortgage-loan" target="_blank" rel="noopener noreferrer">offers the customer mortgage loans</a> and home refinancing loans through an entirely online process.

 <table>
   <tr>